 Chapter How Chapters contribute to Climate Change Adaptation or Mitigation 8.
-Green Infrastructure and Biodiversity Supports Green Infrastructure and ecosystems services approach Supports the actions of the DLR County Biodiversity Plan 2021-2026 (under preparation), the Dún Laoghaire-Rathdown Ecological Network Map and the County Wildlife Corridor Plan (under preparation) Supports the All Ireland Pollinator Plan 2020-2025 Supports the increased use of nature-based solutions Supports the forthcoming National Marine Planning Framework and the preparation of Local Seascape Character Assessment Supports the Dublin Bay Biosphere and the Dublin Mountains Strategic Plan 9.
+Green Infrastructure and Biodiversity Supports Green Infrastructure and ecosystems services approach Supports the actions of the DLR County Biodiversity Action Plan 2021-2026 (including the County Wildlife Corridors) and the DLR Ecological Network.
+Supports the All Ireland Pollinator Plan 2020-2025 Supports the increased use of nature-based solutions Supports the National Marine Planning Framework and the preparation of Local Seascape Character Assessment Supports the Dublin Bay Biosphere and the Dublin Mountains Strategic Plan 9.
 Open Space, Parks and Recreation Supports locally grown foods - community gardens and allotments Supports greenways and blueways network Supports an updated more holistic trees, woodlands and forestry policy as an 'urban forest' and aligned to the role of trees in Climate Mitigation and Climate Adaptation Supports Nature Based Play 10.
 Environmental Infrastructure Supports the matching of enabling water and waste water infrastructure with provision of development Supports the circular economy with respect to waste Supports Sustainable Urban Drainage Systems (SuDS) Supports Strategic Flood Risk Assessment and Management Supports the Coastal Defence policy and the Coastal Monitoring Survey Programme 11.
-Heritage Emphasises protection and reuse of building stock where appropriate Supports appropriate energy efficient upgrades to protected structures which respect the built fabric
+Heritage and Emphasises protection and reuse of building stock where appropriate Conservation Supports appropriate energy efficient upgrades to protected structures which respect the built fabric